Kit Rae Fantasy Art logo

 STAINLESS STEEL BLADE CARE

-Most of Kit's blades are made from Japanese milled 420J2 stainless steel.
-For general display in air conditioned environments, stainless is relatively maintenance free and requires little care.
-Stainless steel means that it is stain and rust resistant, but it is not stain or rust proof if not treated cared for correctly.
-It is best to keep away from humid or environments or places that are not humidity and temperature controlled, like storing in a garage.
-If the blade becomes wet, thoroughly dry it and coat with oil before storage.
+Most of Kit's blades are made from Japanese milled 420J2 stainless steel or 3Cr13 stainless.
+For general display in air conditioned environments, stainless is relatively maintenance free and requires little care other than periodically wiping the blade down with a damp or lightly oiled cloth to remove finger prints or dust.
+Stainless steel means that it is stain and rust resistant, but it is not stain or rust proof.
+It can tarnish and rust if not treated or cared for correctly.
+It is best to keep away from humid or environments or places that are not humidity and temperature controlled, like storing in a garage or attic, or near a salt water environment.
+If the blade becomes wet, thoroughly dry it.
 Occasionally stainless steel sword blades will become dull looking from light tarnish if stored improperly.
-The best compound I have found to polish and clean stainless steel is Metal Glo polishing paste.
+The best compound we have found to polish and clean stainless steel is Metal Glo polishing paste.
 It not only removes practically anything from the blade surface, but it chemically removes carbon from the top surface of the steel, and micro polishes as it is rubbed.
 Even polishing a new blade with it will make the blade look better.
-For regular maintenance, Kit recommends coating blades with a light coat of choji (used in Samurai sword care kits) or mineral oil (found at grocery or pharmacies), every few months.
-Light machine oil is another option, but do not use machine oils or oils with detergent or chemicals in them.
-Oil collects dust, so if you do not want to clean and re-apply with oil every few months then another great option is a wax sealant.
-A good car wax will suffice to coat and protect the blade, or a professional sealant like Renaissance Wax.
-If your blade does become badly tarnished or even rusted from a poor environment, Metal Glo polish will help, but deeply penetrating rust may need to be polished out.
-See a professional to refinish the blade if you do not want to attempt this yourself.

-CARBON STEEL BLADE CARE
+CARBON STEEL AND DAMASCUS STEEL BLADE CARE

-Carbon steel by its nature is very prone to discoloration and corrosion and requires special care.
-As a rule, you should avoid touching these blades.
-For regular maintenance Kit recommends coating carbon steel blades in a light coat of choji (used in Samurai sword care kits) or mineral oil (found at grocery or pharmacies), every few months, and always wipe the blade after touching it to prevent the oil from your skin tarnishing the blade.
-When re oiling a blade, always wipe off the old oil before re-applying a new coating.
-Never store these blades in damp or humid environments, and if the blade becomes wet, thoroughly dry it and coat with oil.
+Carbon steel and layered carbon steel (Damascus) by nature is very prone to discoloration and corrosion and requires special care.
+As a rule, you should avoid touching these blades with bare hands.
+For regular maintenance Kit recommends coating carbon steel blades in a light coat of mineral oil every few months, and always wipe the blade after touching it to prevent the oil from your skin tarnishing the blade.
+Never store this type of blade in a damp or humid environment, and if the blade becomes wet, thoroughly dry it and coat with oil.

 HANDLE AND HILT CARE

 Most of the metal hilt parts on Kit's swords are already coated with a sealant to protect them.
 Periodically wiping them down with a damp cloth is all the maintenance they require.
 Do not clean with detergents or household cleaners.
 They could damage the protective coating and allow the finish to tarnish.
 Leather wrapped grips should be cleaned with a good leather cleaner, but only if they have become soiled or stained by accumulation of natural body oils by handling.
 Otherwise, a periodic wipe down with a damp cloth is all that is required for routine cleaning.
-If the metal hilt parts become tarnished or rusted due to poor storage or long exposure wet or humid envoronments, it is almost impossible to restore them to their original state.
-Lightly polishing them with fine abrasive pads or papers may help, but this will also remove some the plated surface treatments, so use caution.
+To preserve the leather, do not use petroleum basedoils or mineral oil.
+Use a proper leather conditioner, like Lexol or Neatsfoot, but this is not needed unless the leather becomes dry and cracks.

 DISPLAY CARE